-Exetel NBN Review: The Best Value NBN Standard Plus Plan
+Exetel NBN Review: The Best Unlimited NBN Standard Plus Plan

 These days, we’re swimming in unlimited data plans so on-peak/off-peak times don’t factor into pricing and data allocation as much.

-While Exetel NBN offerings are fairly par for the course, it does offer some fantastic introductory offers, flexible data options and the best value NBN Standard Plus plan on the market.
+While Exetel NBN offerings are fairly on par for the course, it does offer some fantastic introductory offers with no lock-in contract and the best unlimited NBN Standard Plus plan on the market.
+To get a better idea of how Exetel lives up to the competition, check out more of the best NBN plans in Australia.

-If you’re not looking to stream Netflix in 4K, upload large videos, or live stream Fortnite on YouTube, you probably don’t need to fork out for Exetel NBN Premium internet (nbn100).
-Still, the NBN’s promise of speedier, sturdier broadband is appealing no matter what you’re using it for and Exetel offers the best value on the mid-tier Standard Plus NBN speed option (nbn50).
+If you’re not looking to stream Netflix in 4K, upload large videos, or live stream Fortnite on YouTube, you probably don’t need to fork out for Exetel nbn100 – Unlimited for $99 per month.
+Still, the NBN’s promise of speedier, sturdier broadband is appealing no matter what you’re using it for and Exetel offers the best value on its $69 per month mid-tier nbn50 – Unlimited Standard Plus option.

 Is Exetel NBN any good?

-Out of the 8 providers tracked by the ACCC, Exetel ranks 7th (second last) for download speeds in busy hours and the busiest hour for the network.
-During busy hours, download speeds averaged at 81.7% of the provider’s maximum advertised speeds.
-During the network’s busiest hour, Exetel delivered 60.1% of its maximum speed on average.
+Out of the 8 providers tracked by the ACCC, Exetel ranks 3rd for download speeds in busy hours and 4th for download speeds in the busiest hour for the network according to the ACCC’s latest Broadband performance data at the time of writing.
+During busy hours, download speeds averaged at 84.8% of the provider’s maximum advertised speeds.
+During the network’s busiest hour, Exetel delivered 80.7% of its maximum speed on average.

-The only provider that scored lower for download speeds during busy and busiest hours was Dodo/iPrimus.
+The providers that consistently scored lower for download speeds during busy and busiest hours were Dodo/iPrimus, Aussie Broadband, iiNet and Telstra (including data for areas unable to achieve the maximum plan speeds).

-Conversely, Exetel performed higher than any other provider for upload speeds during the network’s busy hours, delivering, on average, 89.9% of its maximum upload speed.
+Exetel performed second highest compared to all others provider for upload speeds during the network’s busy hours, delivering, on average, 87.5% of its maximum upload speed.

 Exetel also runs a consumer-friendly speed check service for FTTB, FTTN and FTTC customers.
 After Exetel connects you, someone will follow up with a line speed check post-activation.
 If your speed doesn’t match what you paid for, Exetel will downgrade the plan and refund the price difference.
 If you’re not getting the speed you’re paying for, Australian consumer law protects you from having to pay out the rest of your contract anyway.